ProgrammerJM/Sphere/README.md

 Sphere is a social media web app created by John Mark Tizado because of boredom to his current work.

-This will serve as a side project to upskill in preparation for his next/future job.
+This is a side project to upskill in preparation for his next/future job.

 ## Technology Stack